 Associate Degree in Nursing programs include prerequisites, nursing-specific courses, and clinicals.
-Nursing students can expect to cover the following in prerequisites and nursing coursework:
+Nursing students can expect to cover the following subjects in their prerequisites and nursing coursework:

 - Adult nursing care

 Nursing clinicals are part of an ADN program, too.
 They give nursing students an inside look at what it will be like to work with patients.